GoComply/oscalkit/README.md

 ### Convert between XML and JSON

-`oscalkit` can be used to convert one or more source files between OSCAL-formatted XML and JSON.
+`gocomply_oscalkit` can be used to convert one or more source files between OSCAL-formatted XML and JSON.

 ```
 NAME:
-   oscalkit convert oscal - convert between one or more OSCAL file formats
+   gocomply_oscalkit convert oscal - convert between one or more OSCAL file formats

 USAGE:
-   oscalkit convert oscal [command options] [source-files...]
+   gocomply_oscalkit convert oscal [command options] [source-files...]

 DESCRIPTION:
    Convert between OSCAL-formatted XML and JSON files.
 The command accepts